holographicSol/Detectionator/README.md

 plugin potentially far more powerful and even easier to create for potentially any event and without needing python installed.

+The target event status (currently a green horizontal bar) intends to display status of process x running (running/not running) and should be green providing a process for the current target event is still running.
+The status does not reflect a target objet detected status, only associated process is running status as an associated process (plugin/target_event) may take time to complete and or may be designed to never stop running, either case, process/plugin is running status is displayed.

 Execution Modes:

 1: Run once when a target is detected.